Dividend and Capital Gain Distributions

 Every shareholder, with certain exceptions defined by the Internal Revenue Code, who has received $10 or more in taxable dividends or distributions, should be issued a Form 1099-DIV.
 Form 1099-DIV is also sent to account holders for whom backup withholding was taken on certain reportable transactions.

-Your Form 1099-DIV lists all federally taxable dividend and capital gain distributions of $10 or more paid to your mutual fund accounts, including the Domini Social Equity Fund, Domini International Social Equity Fund, and Domini Social Bond Fund (the “Funds”).
+Your Form 1099-DIV lists all federally taxable dividend and capital gain distributions of $10 or more paid to your mutual fund accounts, including the Domini Impact Equity Fund, Domini Impact International Equity Fund, and Domini Impact Bond Fund (the “Funds”).
 If your account is invested in more than one fund, the 1099-DIV information for each fund has been consolidated and mailed to you in a single package.
 However, shareholders with more than one type of account—for example, an individual account and another account that is jointly owned—will receive a separate package of tax forms for each account.

 If you have one of the following types of accounts, you will not receive Form 1099-DIV:

 Individual Retirement Accounts and other tax-deferred accounts (including Roth and Traditional IRAs, Rollover IRAs, SEP and SIMPLE IRAs, Coverdell Education Savings Accounts and qualified tuition plan accounts)

 Accounts owned by corporations, certified nonresident aliens and certain tax-exempt organizations

 The dividends and capital gains shown on Form 1099-DIV are provided for reporting on your 2015 federal income tax return, even if you reinvested your distributions in additional fund shares instead of receiving them in cash.